RasakCodes/RasakCodes/README.md

 ## 🚀MORE
 🔭 I’m currently working on AI-driven website for a SearchEngineHub
 - 🌱 I’m currently consolidating my skills in AWS
-- 👯 I’m looking to collaborate on MERN, MEVN, AI, WordPress, and Shopify tasks.
+- 👯 I’m looking to collaborate on MERN, AI, Data analytics, WordPress, and Shopify tasks.

 🎉Fun Fact:
 Hobby: Coding, Debugging.